sewalewsetotaw/sewalewsetotaw/README.md

 - 🌱 Learning: `Python`, `Django`, and `RESTful APIs`
 - 🔭 Working on: Customizing the **Odoo Attendance Module** to add advanced reporting and automation
 - 🌍 Languages: **Amharic** (Native), **English** (Fluent)
-- ⚡ Fun fact: I once automated a repetitive task at work and saved **10+ hours/week**!
+- ⚡ Fun fact: Being a software developer is more than just sitting at a desk.!

 📫 **Reach me anytime:** [sewalews29@gmail.com](mailto:sewalews29@gmail.com)